-Global networks other than the Big Four sometimes require their member firms to comply with the audit manual provided by the global network to the same degree as that of the Big Four, but most of them operationalize more relaxed rules than the Big Four.
-Given that global networks do not necessarily require their member firms to conform to local or international auditing standards, there is a wide variation in the nature and frequency of global reviews (for information on ties with global networks, see "III.
-Operation of Audit Firms, A. Operations Management System, 7.Responses to Overseas Expansion of Companies, b Ties with Global Networks, (ii) Relationships with global networks" (page 80).
+(Source) Prepared by the CPAAOB based on information obtained through the CPAAOB inspections or the collection of reports manual provided by the global network to the same degree as that of the Big Four, but most of them operationalize more relaxed rules than the Big Four.
+Given that global networks do not necessarily require their member firms to conform to local or international auditing standards, there is a wide variation in the nature and frequency of global reviews.
+For information on ties with global networks, see "III.
+Operation of Audit Firms, A. Operations Management System, 7.
+Responses to Overseas Expansion of Companies, b.
+Ties with Global Networks, ii.
+Relationships with global networks".

-While all large and mid-tier audit firms are subject to the global review, few of small and medium-sized audit firms, belonging to the global networks, are reviewed (Figure III-3-2).
+While all large-sized audit firms are subject to the global review, some mid-tier audit firms are not.
+Few of the small and medium-sized audit firms that are part of the global networks are reviewed (Figure III-3-2).